-- ► Avoid all personal contact, including inhalation. - Wear protective clothing when risk of overexposure occurs. - Use in a well-ventilated area. - ► DO NOT allow clothing wet with material to stay in contact with skin
+- Avoid all personal contact, including inhalation. - ▶ Wear protective clothing when risk of overexposure occurs. ▶ DO NOT allow clothing wet with material to stay in contact with skin - Other information - ▶ Store in original containers in approved flammable liquid storage area. - ▶ Store away from incompatible materials in a cool, dry, well-ventilated area.

-Other information

-- Store in original containers in approved flammable liquid storage area. - ▶ Store away from incompatible materials in a cool, dry, well-ventilated area. - ▶ DO NOT store in pits, depressions, basements or areas where vapours may be trapped